Connect with us

 Last season saw a 20-win season with many highlights and set up both the foundation and expectation for what was to come.

-Even when Duquesne went 0-5 in January and the Dukes were left for dead, it was just that nobody told them.
+When Duquesne went 0-5 in January and the Dukes were left for dead, except nobody told them.
+They kept pushing forward together.

 The pride and conviction that locker room had only intensified to where once the home win against St. Bonaventure happened, it was off to the races.